ICA warns public about scam letters asking for payment to release detained packages

 The email said that the recipient’s “item and cash worth US$27,540” was seized by immigration and customs officers on Aug 2.

-“ICA would like to clarify that this letter was not sent by our officers,” the authority said.
+“ICA would like to clarify that this letter was not sent by our officers,” the agency said.

 On Tuesday, ICA issued a warning about phone scammers claiming to be its officers.
 Callers would ask for the recipient's personal particulars or money transfers, and threaten deportment if they refuse to comply.